Germany’s B2B electronic invoicing law approved

 Germany’s e-invoicing history

-Germany, like many European Member States, currently has business-to-government (B2G) e-invoicing mandates in place.
+Germany, like many European Member States, currently has Business-to-Government (B2G) e-invoicing mandates in place.
 All public bodies must be able to receive electronic invoices, and all public body suppliers must send electronic invoices to their government contractor.

 Germany’s plan aligns with the VAT in the Digital Age directive, which is also persuading many European Member States to address their e-invoicing regulation intentions.